RivuROX913/SBIFM/README.md

 #> --------------------
 ```

-The function runs the MCMC algorithm to estimate the covariance matrix
+The function `GibsCov()` runs the MCMC algorithm to estimate the
-and number of factors needed.
-If the true Covariance matrix is included
+covariance matrix and number of factors needed.
+If the true Covariance
-in the data, it also returns the error in estimation:
+matrix is included in the data, it also returns the error in estimation:

 ``` r
 ## Error in covariance estimation